 Yes.
 Federal regulations stipulate that researchers working with human participants must complete specialized training.
-There is a link to the CITI training course for human subjects research on the IRB website.
+There is a link to the CITI training course for human subjects research on the Training section of the IRB website.
 CITI certification is valid for three years from date of completion.

-Why must it be reviewed by the IRB?
+Why must my research proposal be reviewed by the IRB?

 Who must submit material for review?

 Any faculty, staff, student or external person who wants to conduct human participant research under the auspices of the College or on the grounds of the College must have prior approval of the College's IRB.
-Research conducted for course evaluation, institutional research, or ongoing college processes does not need to be reviewed.
-If research results in dissemination of information in external publications or presentations, then the research must receive prior approval.
-If no dissemination is planned at the time the data is gathered, but the possibility of future dissemination exists, the researcher should submit the project for approval before beginning research.
+Most research conducted for course evaluation, program quality, or ongoing college processes does not need to be reviewed.
+More information is in the Proposal Guidance section of the IRB website.

 When do proposals have to be submitted?